10degrees/accessibility-statement-plugin/README.md

 ### advanced-version

 Initially we are focusing on the 'basic' version of the feature plugin (in the `master` branch), which replicates the Privacy Policy tool.
-In the `advanced-version` branch you can find a version of the plugin where the accessibility statement is generated via inputted data.
+In the `advanced-version` branch you can find a version of the plugin where the accessibility statement is generated using data inputted by the user.

 To view this version of the plugin:
-1. `git fetch origin advanced-version` - Get all branches
+1. `git fetch origin advanced-version`
 2. `git checkout advanced-version`

 This version of the plugin has no build tooling, e.g. Gulp or Webpack, and so its JavaScript may not function on older browsers e.g. IE11.